What is Functional Testing? Types & Examples

 1) testRigor

-testRigor is most advanced codeless UI end-to-end functional testing tool.
-Automate test cases in plain English, no matter how long or complex they are.
+testRigor is an advanced codeless UI end-to-end Functional Testing tool.
+It allows teams to automate test cases written in plain English, regardless of length or complexity.

 Key Features:

-- Create tests 15x faster compared to Selenium.
+- Create tests up to 15x faster compared to Selenium.

 - Reduce test maintenance by up to 99.5%.

-- Integrations with CI/CD and Test case management.
+- Integrations with CI/CD pipelines and test case management tools.

-- Run 1000s of tests and get results in under 30 minutes.
+- Run thousands of tests in under 30 minutes.

 - Free Trial: 14-Day Free Trial